joshho/ajaxQueue.js/README.md

 ###Program Notes###
   Due to the inherent limitation of javascript single threaded-ness, browsers may fire off ajax requests at poorly timed intervals.
-  There is a todo to investigate how web workers can solve this issue.

 ### Author Notes ###
   My first plugin, I needed an ajax queuer for pages with thousands of ajax requests.

 ### License ###
 http://creativecommons.org/licenses/by-nc-sa/3.0/

-### TODO ###
-  Investigate how web workers can improve the performance.